babu97/project7-DevopsToolingWebsite/project.md

 6. Verify that Apache files and directories are available on the Web Server in /var/www and also on the NFS server in /mnt/apps.
 If you see the same files – it means NFS is mounted correctly.
 You can try to create a new file touch test.txt from one server and check if the same file is accessible from other Web Servers.

 7. Locate the log folder for Apache on the Web Server and mount it to NFS server’s export for logs.
-Repeat step №4 to make sure the mount point will persist after reboot. its located in `var/log/httpd`
+Repeat step №4 to make sure the mount point will persist after reboot. its located in

+`var/log/httpd`

-8. Fork the tooling source code from [Darey.io Github Account][https://github.com/darey-io/tooling] to your Github account. ([Learn how to fork a repo here][https://www.youtube.com/watch?v=f5grYMXbAV0&feature=youtu.be])
+8. Fork the tooling source code from [https://github.com/darey-io/tooling][Darey.io Github Account] to your Github account. ([https://www.youtube.com/watch?v=f5grYMXbAV0&feature=youtu.be][learn how to fork a repo here])

-uset
+use

 `
 git clone https://github.com/darey-io/tooling
 `